bayanerr/TexasHoldemPoker/README.md

 ### Student ID: 86148723
 ## Texas Hold'em

-PA3 is a construction of an interactive Python game of Texas Hold'em, one of the most popular poker games worldwide.
+The final project is a construction of an interactive Python game of Texas Hold'em, one of the most popular poker games worldwide.
 A user who understands its interface should be able to play the game with up to 10 "bot" players.
 You are able to interact with the program by running it in a Python environment.
 This should display a Tkintr window that will provide instructions.

 ## Build Status